rotorflight/rotorflight-firmware/docs/LedStrip.md

 Note: It is perfectly possible to configure an LED to have all directions `NESWUD` but probably doesn't make sense.

-`mmm` specifies the modes that should be applied an LED.
+`mode` specifies the modes that should be applied an LED.
+A mode consists of a base function and zero or more overlays.

 Each LED has one base function: